-Essentials Oils – Pure and Concentrated!
+Essentials Oils – Pure and Concentrated

-Essential oils are super concentrated oils that have amazing aromatherapy properties.
-Pure Essential Oils have cleansing properties too.
+Essential oils are super-concentrated oils that have amazing aromatherapy properties.
+Pure essential oils have cleansing properties, too.
 They purify the air when used in diffusers.

-You can use them for pain relief.
+You can use essential oils for pain relief.
 Both immune-boosting and mood-enhancing, the use of essential oils is rapidly growing.
 Use them in your home, at the spa, and for a variety of therapeutic benefits.
 Select your favourites from our own line of BodyBest Pure Essential Oils.
 We also offer highly sought after Poya Essential Oils and SacredEarth Essential Oils.

 Apart from carrier oils and pure essential oils, there are massage oil blends that are specially formulated for professional massage.
 These offer amazing health and wellness benefits for muscle relaxation, sleep therapy, stress, and headache relief.

 Although massage oils are deeply relaxing, some people are not very keen on using them as they have to deal with the sticky after effects.
 Some oils can also stain massage table sheets.
 Be careful of spilling them on the floor as they can be very slippery.
 As a therapist, you should be prepared to treat oil stains.
 Read our blog on how to take care of your massage table sheets.